-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 6 Public Hearing Non-English Speaking - Specify other language: Spanish Persons with disabilities Non-targeted/broad community For the FY 2019 Action Plan and Budget, a total of three public hearings were held during the public comment period: May 20, 2018 - August 1, 2018.
-A total of 8 citizens spoke at the three public hearings.
-An online survey tool, #ActionSpeak, was also available for citizens to provide input.
-The City received more than 1,500 responses to #ActionSpeak campaign.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 21 Public Hearing Non-English Speaking - Specify other language: Spanish Persons with disabilities Non-targeted/broad community For the FY 2020 Action Plan and Budget, a total of three community input sessions/ public hearings were held during the public comment period: May 22, 2019 - August 7, 2019.
+A total of 31 citizens attended the three public hearings/ community input session.
+The first Community Input Session/ Public Hearing was held at Copernicus Community Center on June 5, 2019 at 6pm.
+A total of 5 citizens attended the meeting and 2 surveys were received.
+The second Community Input Session/ Public Hearing was held at Cuellar Community Center on July 10, 2019 at 6pm.
+A total of 25 citizens attended the meeting and 17 surveys were received.
+The third public hearing was held at City Council Chambers on August 7, 2019 at 6pm.
+One person signed up to speak in favor of the FY 2020 Action Plan and Budget.
+An online survey tool, #SASpeakUp - Housing and Community Initiatives, was also available for citizens to provide input.
+The City received 766 responses to #SASpeakUp campaign.
 The Affidavits of Publication for the public hearing notices are found in the attachments of AD-26.
 A complete summary of all comments received is included as an attachment to this Action Plan.
-At the first public hearing, one citizen signed up to speak on the draft Action Plan, but the comments did not pertain to the plan and therefore were not accepted.
+All comments were accepted.